lowlydba/LowlyDBA/README.md

 I am a `{Data | Database | Site | Systems | Platform} [ Reliability]` Engineer.

-Some of my unique skills include:
+Some of my unique skills/attributes include:

+- Multi faceted altruism in engineering
+- Passion for digital craftsmanship & accessibility
 - Rounding out custom Slackmoji libraries
 - Championing all things markdown and documentation
 - Being an automagician
-- Passion for digital craftsmanship & accessibility
-- Multi faceted altruism in engineering

 I also: